FasterSpeeding/Tanjun/docs/usage.md

 loader = component.make_loader()
 ```

-or by using [make_loader][tanjun.components.Component.make_loader] to generate
+or use [make_loader][tanjun.components.Component.make_loader] to generate a
-a loader and unloader for the component.
+loader and unloader for the component.

 ```py
 (